gregg-miskelly/MIEngine-wiki/Redistribution.md

 ### Renaming
 It is fine to use the MIEngine name in redistributions, we expect that 'Microsoft' would be removed from all binaries being redistributed.
 For example Microsoft.MIEngine.dll -> YourNameHere.MIEngine.dll.

+The easiest way to get this correct is to Find/Replace-In-Files (Ctrl+Shift+F and Ctrl+Shift+H) on the MIEngine directory.

 ### Command Window
 The Microsoft version of the MIEngine will register the [Debug.MIDebugLaunch](https://github.com/Microsoft/MIEngine/blob/01d969351ba74614ed29d3a927e26e9176e45698/src/MIDebugPackage/MIDebugPackage.vsct#L49) and [Debug.MIDebugExec](https://github.com/Microsoft/MIEngine/blob/01d969351ba74614ed29d3a927e26e9176e45698/src/MIDebugPackage/MIDebugPackage.vsct#L59) command window commands.
 You will either need to rename these commands (easy way) or remove the MIDebugPackage from the vsix (harder way) if you don't care about command window integration.